labordynamicsinstitute/ldilab-manual/08-details-replication-report.md

 We note that those sections marked "&ast;" can be completed before ever running any author-provided code, even when data are confidential.
 They lead to a preliminary report, which is a "dry" assessment of the completeness of the replication package.

-In most sections, when elements are missing, wrong, or do not work, we use a [standardized set of action items](`r config$url$templmd`sample-language-report.md) to highlight this.
+In most sections, when elements are missing, wrong, or do not work, we use a [standardized set of action items](https://github.com/AEADataEditor/replication-template/blob/master/sample-language-report.md) to highlight this.
+This is present in your default template.

 ### Summary